• About Connective

 The Shopify app store offers many apps to carry out functions related to eCommerce, such as shipping, analytics, taxes, and accounting, and these apps are organized into collections.
 One collection, entitled launching your store, might be of particular interest to new business owners.

-Store Customization in WooCommerce
+Store customization in WooCommerce

 The WooCommerce theme store features free and paid themes in its store.
 WooCommerce extensions make it easier to expand the functionality of the store and connect it to the rest of your business operations.
 At the time of this writing, there were 576 extensions, 31 of them free, available in the WooCommerce extension store.
 The extensions help with payment, taxes, shipping, analytics, and other eCommerce tasks.